Our War Against Alzheimer's

 Helen Mirren and Donald Sutherland are brilliant at acting the genius captured by Paolo Virzi, who directed the film, Michael Zadoorian, who wrote the original novel, and Stephen Amidon, who adapted it to screenplay.
 All 5 – actors, writers, director – get the aging thing exactly right – it’s about independence, freedom, and dignity.
 The concluding song, Janis Joplin’s classic “Me and Bobby McGee,” in which she bellows, “freedom is just another word for nothing left to lose” is itself a wonderful and very clever reminder that our ability to live and die with freedom and independence still counts in our era of unprecedented, historically breakthrough longevity, especially when longer life is too often still accompanied by illness and worse.

-But while the mostly 50+ Hampton Playground Crowd were taking in the most creative and cutting-edge cinema – including this film about an aging couple that commits euthanasia to rid their adult children of the burden of care – in California, the famed XPRIZE organization chose Alzheimer’s as its newest focus area, after an intense six-month competition to select a topic.
-As a result of this win, XPRIZE will now create a socially driven incentive for global crowdsourcing focused on identifying a biotarget to predict and prevent Alzheimer’s.
+But while the mostly 50+ Hamptons Crowd were taking in the most creative and cutting-edge cinema – including this film about an aging couple that commits euthanasia to rid their adult children of the burden of care – in California, a team developed a bold impact proposal for Alzheimer’s that received the highest score after an evaluation from 250 multi-sector leaders at the 2017 XPRIZE Visioneers Summit.
+The proposal will now move forward as a top priority for an intended 2018 XPRIZE global competition to globally crowdsource the search for a biotarget to predict and prevent Alzheimer’s.

-The winners of the competition are a multi-disciplinary team of Alzheimer’s, science, and medical experts, who see the XPRIZE as a way to jumpstart innovation and overcome low funding, slow progress, and little public urgency on the topic.
-Led by Ken Dychtwald, founder and CEO of Age Wave and George Vradenburg, who has dedicated his life, money and brilliance to finding the cure for Alzheimer’s, this team of experts and dedicated organizations convinced the XPRIZE Visioneers that this disease is the great global challenge that demands fresh solutions.
+A multi-disciplinary team of Alzheimer’s, science, and medical experts worked towards this goal, seeing it as a way to jumpstart innovation and overcome low funding, slow progress, and little public urgency on the topic.
+Led by Ken Dychtwald, founder and CEO of Age Wave and George Vradenburg, who has dedicated his life, money and brilliance to finding the cure for Alzheimer’s, this team of experts and dedicated organizations delivered compelling evidence of why this disease is one of the great global challenges that demands fresh solutions.

 Making the case for an XPRIZE in Alzheimer’s, Dychtwald and Vradenburg underscore what we learn from The Leisure Seeker: that above all, the burden of care is often the true source of suffering for this dreaded disease.
 Ella, Helen Mirren’s character, is herself dying of cancer, and she has decided that she cannot leave the care of her husband to the children.
 And, as in Still Alice, we are especially sad about the loss of a great mind – a literature professor who delights in lecturing about Hemingway to everyone, from his students to his family to diner waitresses and gas station attendants.